thacherT1D/webdevstuff/Automated_Testing/Unit_Testing.desc.md

 - Explain what an automated test is.
 - Explain why automated tests are important.
-- Explain what Test Driven Development is.
+- Explain what test-driven development is.
-- Explain why Test Driven Development is important.
+- Explain why test-driven development is important.
-- Use Test Driven Development to unit test software with Mocha and Chai.
+- Use test-driven development to unit test software with Mocha and Chai.

-## What is an automated test?
+## What's an automated test?

 An **automated test** is software that compares the actual outcome of a separate program with an expected outcome.
 As the name implies, an automated test automates the repetitive but necessary task of testing a program.
 The alternative to an automated test is a manual test, which is easy to do but hard to repeat every time the code changes.